-Sale of City freehold land could aid the City's financial stability in the short to medium term and fund the City's COVID-19 relief and response efforts.
-Proceeds would be transferred to the appropriate reserve funds.
+Sale of City freehold land could aid the City's financial stability in the short to medium term.

+Proceeds would be transferred to the appropriate reserve fund as determined by Council.

-Administration has reviewed the City's land holdings and identified six miscellaneous land parcels that have no current strategic use and therefore are suitable for sale.
-Administration is currently in negotiation with an adjoining landowner in respect to the sale of Lot 12 (No. 150) Charles Street, West Perth, and will be reported separately to Council.
+Administration has reviewed the City's land holdings and identified four miscellaneous land parcels that have no current strategic use and therefore are suitable for sale.
+Administration is currently in negotiation with an adjoining landowner in respect to the sale of Lot 12 (No. 150) Charles Street, West Perth.
+If a formal offer is received by the City it will be provided to Council for consideration.